What is a noun?

 General Rule

-Proper noun always start with a capital letter; as Ali, Venice, Germany, etc.
+Proper nouns always start with a capital letter; as Ali, Venice, Germany, etc.

 Example